Payment in lieu of notice and settlement agreements

-A settlement agreement payment in lieu of notice means that your employer pays your salary, and perhaps also benefits, for your notice period.
-You do not have to work during that time.
+A payment in lieu of notice in your settlement agreement means that your employer pays your salary, and perhaps also benefits, for your notice period, but you do not have to work during that time.

 For example, if an employee has a three month notice period, the employer might decide that they want today to be the last day of your employment – but they will be paying your wages in lieu of this notice for three months, even though you are not physically coming in to work any more.